cgi-eoss/ftep/README.md

 ## Building

 F-TEP may be built and packaged using the shell scripts in the `build/` subdirectory.
-The main part of the project may be built simply via Maven.
+The main part of the project may be built simply via Gradle.

 To simplify the use of third-party dependencies in the full packaging pipeline, we offer a Dockerfile defining the full build environment, suitable for use in